cpt-waffle/lhl-lectures/w03d01-intro-to-web-servers/notes.md

 - Sending information from Server to EJS
 --------------------------------------

---- TCP ---
+--- TCP ----

+there is a server
-connection is established
+there is client(s)
-server and client can communicate client can disconnect
+and clients connect to servers clients exchange information between server client can disconnect...

 --- HTTP ---

-connnection is established
-client REQUESTS something from server server RESPONDS back once the transaction of req/res has finished, connection between server and client terminates